North by Northwest: Costuming

-A panel of fashion experts convened by GQ in 2006 said the gray suit worn by Cary Grant throughout almost the entire film was the best suit in film history, and the most influential on men's style, stating that it has since been copied for Tom Cruise's character in Collateral and Ben Affleck's character in Paycheck.
+A panel of fashion experts convened by GQ in 2006 declared the gray suit worn by Cary Grant throughout almost the entire film the best suit in film history and the most influential on men's style, stating that it has since been copied for Tom Cruise's character in Collateral and Ben Affleck's character in Paycheck.
 This sentiment has been echoed by writer Todd McEwen, who called it "gorgeous" and wrote a short story, "Cary Grant's Suit", that recounts the film's plot, featuring the suit.

 There is some disagreement as to who tailored the suit; Vanity Fair magazine claimed it was Norton & Sons of London, although according to The Independent, it was Quintino of Beverly Hills.
-Another article states that Grant used his Savile Row tailor, Kilgour French and Stanbury for the suit.
+Another article states that Grant had his Savile Row tailor, Kilgour French and Stanbury, make the suit.
 A label reading "Quintino" is visible on one of the suits in the film, but this is because Quintino made duplicate suits for scenes involving more activity or stunts.

-Eva Marie Saint's wardrobe for the film was originally entirely chosen by MGM.
+Eva Marie Saint's wardrobe for the film was originally chosen by MGM.
 Hitchcock disliked MGM's selections, and the actress and director went to Bergdorf Goodman in New York to select what she would wear.

 Editing and post-production

-In François Truffaut's book-length interview, Hitchcock/Truffaut (1967), Hitchcock said that MGM wanted North by Northwest cut by 15 minutes so the film's length would run under two hours.
+In François Truffaut's book-length interview, Hitchcock/Truffaut (1967), Hitchcock said that MGM wanted North by Northwest cut by 15 minutes so that the film would run under two hours.
 Hitchcock had his agent check his contract, learned that he had absolute control over the final cut, and refused.

 One of Eva Marie Saint's lines in the dining-car seduction scene was redubbed.
 She originally said, "I never make love on an empty stomach", but it was changed in post-production to "I never discuss love on an empty stomach", as the censors considered the original version too risqué.